(con't from Part XVII)

 At the outset, it helps to settle in the mind some basic premises and stick with them as work proceeds; in the case of this Fugue, these premises were as follows:

-The theme will be 6 bars long in 4/4 (common) time; the opening statement will begin very boldly on the 3rd scale degree and will be answered, according to common practice, on the 7th degree [See blog, Getting Started With Writing, Part XX].
+The subject will be 6 bars long in 4/4 (common) time, start on scale degree 3, necessarily modulate to the dominant, and will be supplied with a tonal answer [See blog, Getting Started With Writing, Part XX].

-Theory states that fugue subjects WILL NOT start on scale degree 3 because the answer appearing in the dominant would have to begin a 5th higher, on 7 (the leading tone), which is impossible because tonic harmony prevails as the answer begins, dovetailed as it is with the tail of the subject.
+Theorists generally state that fugue subjects DO NOT start on scale degree 3 because the answer appearing in the dominant would have to begin a 5th higher, on 7 (the leading tone) which has an unprepared dissonance on a diminished triad.

-Those who actually have tried to write a fugue this way will have something more to say about it -- which is this: the premise is good, but it does not take into consideration subjects which have a tail, or perhaps just a final note, which points strongly to the dominant key; in such as case dominant harmony prevails at the conclusion of the subject, and thus the answer beginning on scale degree 7 creates nothing objectionable provided the answer is tonal and brings about a return to the home key for the 3rd entry.
+Those who have found the nerve to actually take up the writing of a 4-voice fugue will agree that, while the premise is good, it does not take into consideration subjects which have a tail which points strongly to the dominant key; in such as case dominant harmony prevails when the answer begins, and thus the answer beginning on scale degree 7 creates nothing objectionable provided the answer is tonal and brings about a return to the home key for the 3rd entry.

 Experience teaches that in real life it isn't always like the books say it will be.